 On the other hand, the ever-confident Tommy Smith declared to Australian radio listeners of ‘Three-Way Turf Talk’ that Imagele wouldn’t be bothered by the deluge.
 In a wide-betting race, the son of Sostenuto went off as the 4/1 favourite.
 Inevitably, the weather laid a heavy hand on proceedings that day at Caulfield, and while Kevin Langby always had Imagele in close attendance and actually hit the front upon entering the straight, he was soon claimed by Gala Supreme.
 Imagele pitched and floundered in the muddy ground in the straight and quickly tired to finish a badly beaten twelfth behind the winner, Swell Time, with Gala Supreme and Young Ida in the minor placings.
 Grand Cidium, despite his aversion to wet tracks, finished a very worthy fourth.
 When a week later Taj Rossi scored a narrow but emphatic win in the W. S. Cox Plate to earn $52,500 and a $600 trophy for Vic and Lila Peters, Imagele’s reputation as the best three-year-old of his year, let alone as the best three-year-old since Tulloch, was looking decidedly tarnished.

 Nonetheless, come the Victoria Derby seven days later and the punters, dubious about Taj Rossi’s ability to run out a strong mile and a half, sent Imagele to the post as the 9/4 favourite, with Leica Lover at 13/4 and Taj Rossi at odds of 11/2.
 In a masterly exhibition of jockeyship, Roy Higgins rode a waiting race on the son of Matrice.
 The victim of several checks during the running, Taj Rossi was in front of only three of the fourteen other starters passing the 800 metres mark.
-This was in marked contrast to Kevin Langby on Imagele, who had raced his mount from his outside barrier position to lead on the run around the first turn after going 300 metres.
+This was in marked contrast to Kevin Langby on Imagele, who in a daring tactic, had raced his mount from his outside barrier position to lead on the run around the first turn after going 300 metres.
 Whereas Langby kept Imagele on the pace in the soft ground, Higgins bided his time near the rear.
 Imagele did look the winner upon entering the straight for the long run home, but Taj Rossi came with a powerful sprint to sweep past, first Imagele, and then his stablemate Leica Lover, to win by a head in a photo finish.
 Imagele was third past the post, three lengths behind the Cummings’ pair, but was relegated to fourth on a protest by Harry White, the rider of Craig Win, for interference over the final 100 metres.
 Peter Cook, who rode the runner-up, Leica Lover, was adamant that his mount would have won had he enjoyed one more run before the classic, something that was denied Leica Lover because of a hock injury sustained on the return float trip from Sydney.

 I have anticipated few seasons in racing more than I did that autumn of 1974.
 How could one not step more lightly on to a racecourse with the prospective clashes of that year’s mature three-year-olds in view?
 Alas, it was to prove a grave disappointment.
 Seldom has the transience of brilliance been more apparent.
 Imagele had returned from his disappointing and gruelling campaign in Western Australia on January 11 and was given a spell at the Silver Sharpe Lodge at Cobbity under the supervision of Keith Mackin.
 During his sojourn at Cobbity, Mackin observed: “Imagele is a remarkable horse.
 His temperament and hearty appetite stick to him.
 He puts on as much condition in less than four weeks as a normal horse would in six.
 Imagele has been getting through a four-gallon drum of vitamin-packed fodder twice a day, with a hay snack for lunch.”
 Smith brought the colt back to Tulloch Lodge in the first week of February after an inspection by the eminent veterinary-surgeon, Percy Sykes.
 Despite succumbing to a virus in the Melbourne spring, Imagele returned to the stable a much bigger and seemingly stronger colt.